casey/filepack/README.md

   manifest, and users can verify that a manifest was signed by a trusted public key.

-- Portability lints, so packagers can ensure that the files covered by a manifest can be used in other environments, for example case-insensitive and Windows file systems.
+- Portability lints, so packagers can ensure that the files in a manifest can be used in other environments, for example case-insensitive and Windows file systems.

 - Semantic, manchine-readable metadata about *what* a package is.
 For example, a human-readable title, a suggested filename-safe slug, a description, a